 It’s a supremely laid-back place.
 And with more than two-thirds of the island designated national park, it’s the perfect destination for a no-fuss, activity-packed family holiday.
 Locals boast of the 320 sunny days they enjoy every year so the chances of fine weather are as high as the UV rating.
 Here’s how to best enjoy it...

 Ride the big yellow taxi

-Take a guided tour of the island in Tropicana Guided Adventure Company’s bright-yellow stretch jeep.
+Take a guided tour of the island in Magnetic Jeep Tours' bright-yellow stretch jeep.
 Over three hours, your eye-catching limousine will take the family to Maggie’s coastal sights, from Nelly Bay to (deep breath) Picnic, Cockle, Geoffrey, Alma, Arcadia and Horseshoe bays.
 Along the way, you’ll be treated to wildlife sightings and morning tea by the sea.

 Make a splash

 It can be hard to choose a favourite from Magnetic Island’s 23 bays and beaches.
 Lapped by the warm waters of the Coral Sea, each one has a swathe of yellow-gold sand and is backed by mountains studded with gums, shrubs and the occasional hoop pine.

 But your best bet for the little ones is Alma Bay.
 Situated next to sweeping Arcadia Bay, it’s shallow, usually calm (but still patrolled by surf lifesavers) and tucked snugly between two little headlands, whose granite boulders create fun climbing opportunities and harbour interesting rock pools.

 Beside the 150-metre picture-postcard bay is a lush, tree-shaded lawn and kids’ play equipment.
 The only way to add value to this piece of paradise is to take some sausages for the gas barbecue and make a day of it.